-- Encourage the student make an appointment directly if possible.
-You may want to assist them by dialing the number, wait while the appointment is made or even walk with them to the University Counseling Center.
+- Encourage the student to make an appointment directly if possible.
+You may want to assist them by dialing the number, waiting while the appointment is made or even walking with them to the University Counseling Center.

 Apps for Mental Health Support

-Apps shouldn't be used to replace mental health treatment, but used in conjunction with other campus resources, these are a few suggested electronic resources that can help you develop better coping skills, process stressful situations and improve general focus and attention.
+Apps shouldn't be used to replace mental health treatment but can be used in conjunction with other campus resources.
+These are a few suggested electronic resources that can help you develop better coping skills, process stressful situations and improve general focus and attention.

 |Calm||Mindfulness and meditation to bring clarity, joy and peace.|

 |CBT Thought Diary||Mood Tracker and cognitive behavioral journal.|

 |Choose from guided meditations on everything from managing stress and everyday anxiety to sleep, focus and mind-body health.|